Connect to share and comment

 “I am quite alarmed by the number of lawsuits that have suddenly appeared against journalists for ‘insulting the president,’” said Rasha Abdullah, media expert at the American University in Cairo.
 “This has always been a problem under Mubarak, what is happening now far exceeds what happened in the Mubarak era.”

-For all his flaws, Morsi is indeed working within the law, according to some analysts.
+For all his flaws, Morsi is working within the law, according to some analysts.
 And, with the Brotherhood dominating the Shura Council, he has the right to appoint media chiefs under existing provisions.

 The tradition of government control over a handful of state-owned outlets dates back to the era of Egyptian President Gamal Abdel Nasser, who seized control in a military coup in 1952.